ngeor/rusty-basic/README.md

 A program is read from a file character by character.

 ```
-input (file or str) -> CharReader -> EolReader -> Parser
+input (file or str) -> RcStringView -> Parser
 ```

-- CharReader returns one character a time, working with a `BufRead` as its source.
+The parser combinator framework is agnostic of the rest of the project and lives in the `rusty_pc` package.

-- EolReader adds support for row-col position, handling new lines.
+The input source is the `RcStringView` which is created by a file or string, reading the entire contents in memory, and calculating the row/col for each character (taking into account line endings of various platforms, e.g. CRLF for Windows, LF for other platforms).

-- Parsing is done with parser combinators, ending up in a parse tree of declarations, statements, expressions, etc.
+Parsing is done with parser combinators, ending up in a parse tree of declarations, statements, expressions, etc.

 ### Linting